-However, if you think about starting an affiliate program, calculating the commission rate can be a challenging task.
+However, if you think about starting an affiliate program, calculating the average affiliate commission rate can be a challenging task.

-Nobody will promote your brand if the commission rate is too low, while a too high rate can make you lose money.
+Nobody will promote your brand if the affiliate commission rate is too low, while a rate that’s too high can make you lose money.

-Unfortunately, there is no universal rule that would enable any business to find a perfect commission rate for its affiliate program.
+Unfortunately, there is no simple, universal, rule that will enable you to find the perfect affiliate commission rate for your affiliate program.

-You should also keep in mind that the affiliate commission rate only reflects a part of the costs you will need to spend on your affiliate program.
-Given that the main goal is to get as much profit as possible, you need to track all costs.
+You should also keep in mind that the affiliate commission rate only reflects a portion of the costs you will need to spend on your affiliate program.
+Given that the main goal is to get as much profit as possible, you need to track all the costs.

-We hope that this guide will help you set the right commission rate that will attract and retain the best affiliates to make your campaign successful.
+We hope that this guide will help you set the right affiliate marketing commission rates, which will attract and retain the best affiliates to make your campaign successful.